 Electronic aids: this includes a range of technologies, such as closed-circuit televisions (CCTVs), screen readers, and head mounted eyewear displays, and more.

 How to make life with low vision easier

 - Ensure that you have adequate lighting in your home.
 This may require some trial and error with different lights to determine what works best for you.

 - Use a magnifier.
 There is a vast selection of magnifiers available, ranging from hand-held to stand magnifiers.
 Binoculars and spectacle-mounted magnifiers are also an option.

 - Your optometrist or low vision specialist can recommend specialized lens tints for certain conditions such as retinitis pigmentosa or cataracts, which enhance vision or reduce light sensitivity.

 - Use large print books for reading.
 Alternatively, try digital recordings or mp3's.

 - Make use of high contrast for writing.
 Try writing in large letters with a broad black pen on a white piece of paper or board.

 - Adding a high-contrast stripe on steps (bright color on dark staircase, or black stripe on light stairs) can help prevent falls in people with low vision, and may enable them to remain independent in their home.

 If you or a loved one has low vision, don’t despair.
-Consult with Dr. Kingstone about the best course of action to take to simplify life with low vision.
+Consult with our eye doctor in Orillia regarding the best course of action to take to simplify your life.